Technical deep dive

 It's connected to how the session closing logic works.
 For each ClientID, the protosessions.Handler holds a clock.
 If 30 minutes (configurable) passed since the last hit was added to the proto-session, the session is closed.

-This is implemented using concept loosly based on timing wheels.
-Every second a tick is emmited, that checks if for given second, any proto-sessions are ready to be closed.
+This is implemented using concept loosely based on timing wheels.
+Every second a tick is emitted, that checks if for given second, any proto-sessions are ready to be closed.
 More detailed description is in the code itself, in protosessions/trigger.go file.

 The current implementation doesn't allow a single proto-session to be processed by multiple workers, hence the requirement above.
 Due to this property, we introduced partitioning in d8a cloud.

-The protesessions package also handles some dynamic logic via protosessions.Middleware interface:
+The protosessions package also handles some dynamic logic via protosessions.Middleware interface:

 - Evicting - a proto-session may be evicted from given worker if the system detects, that it should be connected to another proto-session.
 This may happen for example if the system detects, that two proto-sessions are coming from the same device (have the same session stamp).
 This may mean, that user removed cookies or used different browser, and two proto-sessions are preliminarily connected into one.